-- 5.2.1 Every pupil, and their parents/carers, will have access to good quality information about future study options and labour market opportunities.
-The National Careers Service offers information and professional advice about education, training and work to adults and pupil aged 13 years and over.
-Pupils and their parents/carers can access support via a website, helpline, and web chat. - 5.2.2 The school will ensure that pupil and their parents/carers will have access to information about careers paths to inform their decisions on study options. - 5.2.3 Labour Market Information (LMI) will be used to help pupil and their parents/carers to understand the salaries and promotion opportunities for different jobs, and the volume and location of vacancies across different sectors.
-The school will explain the value of finding out about the labour market and support pupil and their parents/carers to understand and access this information. - 5.2.4 LMI will be accessed from a range of sources.
-Including 'LMI for All' which is used by a number of providers, including the National Careers Service.

-- 5.2.5 DWP, through the Jobcentre Plus 'Support for Schools' programme will be used to provide information to pupils, teachers and parents on the local labour market and employer expectations. - 5.2.6 Good career and labour market information will be used to support social mobility by raising pupil's aspirations and tackling stereotypical assumptions that certain jobs are 'not for people like me'. - 5.2.7 Interventions to address gender stereotypes and raise pupils' awareness of STEM careers and qualifications will be used, for example by arranging for pupils to talk to men and women who work in non-stereotypical jobs.
+- 5.2.1 All pupils, parents and carers, teachers and staff who support pupils will have access to goodquality, up-to-date information about future pathways, study options and labour market opportunities.
+Young people with special educational needs and disabilities (SEND) and their parents and carers may require different or additional information.
+All pupils will need the support of an informed adviser to make the best use of available information. - 5.2.2 The school will ensure that pupils and their parents/carers will have access to information about careers paths to inform their decisions on study options. - 5.2.3 Labour Market Information (LMI) will be used to help pupils and their parents/carers to understand the salaries and promotion opportunities for different jobs, and the volume and location of vacancies across different sectors.
+The school will explain the value of finding out about the labour market and support pupils and their parents/carers to understand and access this information. - 5.2.4 LMI will be accessed from a range of sources.
+Including 'LMI for All' which is used by a number of providers, including the National Careers Service. - 5.2.5 DWP, through the Jobcentre Plus 'Support for Schools' programme will be used to provide information to pupils, teachers and parents on the local labour market and employer expectations. - 5.2.6 Good career and labour market information will be used to support social mobility by raising pupil's aspirations and tackling stereotypical assumptions that certain jobs are 'not for people like me'. - 5.2.7 Interventions to address gender stereotypes and raise pupils' awareness of STEM careers and qualifications will be used, for example by arranging for pupils to talk to men and women who work in non-stereotypical jobs. - 5.2.8 During each Key Stage, all pupils will have access and use information about careers, pathways and the labour market to inform their own decisions on study options or next steps.
+The school will support and encourage Parents and carers to access this information to allows pupils to make informed decision around their next steps.